Often it is difficult to make the transition from

-From scripting to object-oriented Python programming
+procedural scripting to object-oriented programming.

 Introduction